Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/prerequisites/_index.en.md

 ---
-title: Preparations before making a multi-app solution in Altinn
+title: Prerequisites before making a multi-app solution in Altinn
-linktitle: Preparations
+linktitle: Prerequisites
-description: What preparations that should be done before creating a multi-app solution
+description: What prerequisites that should be in place before creating a multi-app solution
 weight: 10
 toc: true
 aliases:

-- /app/multi-app-solution/preparations/
+- /app/multi-app-solution/prerequisites/

 ---

-A crucial part of the multi-app solution is to make sure the applications are able, and allowed, to communicate.
-This is essential due to the main concept of this solution - the instantiation of the receiving application.
-As a part of the process of the original form you will have logic that creates a request to the receiving application that starts a new instance.
-This request will go to Altinn Storage in order to create and persist the instance object, but the request will have credentials from the private user who logged in to the original form, thus is not allowed to start a new instance owned by the organisation that owns the receiving application.
+The prerequisites for creating a multi-app solution involves making sure the request made to create an instance of the receiving application, is authenticated.

+By nature, the request will have credentials from the private user who logged in to the original form, thus is not allowed to start a new instance on behalf of the organisation that owns the receiving application.
 As a way to bypass this obstacle, we can use a Maskinporten integration to authenticate the request on behalf of the organisation owning the receiving